-The Department shall employ a literacy instructional team with team members who are placed regionally across the state. literacy instructional teams shall assist general education and special education teachers in recognizing educational needs to improve literacy outcomes for all students including those with dyslexia or identified with the risk characteristics associated with dyslexia.
-The role of the literacy instructional team shall also include increasing professional awareness and instructional competencies to meet the educational needs of all students including those with dyslexia or identified with risk characteristics associated with dyslexia.
-The Department shall prioritize supports
+The Department shall employ a literacy instructional team with team members who are placed regionally across the state. literacy instructional teams shall assist general education and special education teachers in recognizing educational needs to improve literacy outcomes for all students, including those with dyslexia or identified with the risk characteristics associated with dyslexia.
+The role of the literacy instructional team shall also include increasing professional awareness and instructional competencies to meet the educational needs of all students, including those with dyslexia or identified with risk characteristics associated with dyslexia.
+The Department shall prioritize supports and interventions including enrollment in reading trainings and professional development for schools which have the highest percentage of students who do not demonstrate sufficient reading skills as established by the State Board of Education.

-- and interventions including enrollment in reading trainings and professional development for schools which have the highest percentage of students who do not demonstrate sufficient reading skills as established by the State Board of Education. - C. Literacy instructional team members employed by the Department shall have training in:
+- C. Literacy instructional team members employed by the Department shall have training in: - 1.
+The science of how students learn to read, including phonological awareness, phonics, fluency, vocabulary, comprehension, writing, and language; - 2.
+Foundation of multisensory, explicit, systematic, and structured reading instruction;

-- The science of how students learn to read including phonological awareness, phonics, fluency, vocabulary, comprehension, writing, and language; - 2.
-Foundation of multisensory, explicit, systematic, and structured reading instruction; - Identification of and the appropriate interventions, accommodations, and teaching techniques for struggling students; - 4.
-The requirements of the Reading Sufficiency Strong Readers provide school districts with support and resources that are necessary to assist students with dyslexia.
-The Department shall give preference to educators applying for regional literacy lead who:
+- 3. Identification of and the appropriate interventions, accommodations, and teaching techniques for struggling students; - 4.
+The requirements of the Reading Sufficiency Strong Readers Act; - 5.
+Special education laws and procedures; and

-15 Act; - 5.
-Special education laws and procedures; and - 6.
-Appropriate interventions, accommodations, and assistive technology supports for students with dyslexia or a related disorder. - D. The literacy instructional team members employed by the Department shall report to the Program Director of Reading
+- 6. Appropriate interventions, accommodations, and assistive technology supports for students with dyslexia or a related disorder. - D. The literacy instructional team members employed by the Department shall report to the Program Director of Reading